NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

       + `pos_seq[i], vel_seq[i]` #gets `solve(old_pos, old_vel, acc, step)`
   ]
 ) <alg:prop_kernel>

+// The difference between the coarse $cal(C)$ and fine $cal(F)$ propagators can thus come from any combination of low or high-accuracy integration algorithms such as symplectic-Euler or an eighth-order Yoshida integrator @YOSHIDA1990262, and a low or high step size (relative to the problem).

+The subproblems can be solved by applying a traditional, sequential solver on each subproblem in its own thread.
+Much like discretization process (@alg:disc_kernel), solving the subproblems is done in-place with respect to the position and velocity sequences.

 This process is shown algorithmically in @alg:prop_kernel, and visually in @diag:disc_prop.